 During construction, a large quantity of benign material will be required for the construction of the TWRMF and site infrastructure.
-The TWRMF and transportation corridors construction programs will require approximately 2.2 million m3 of construction quality limestone partly originating from the limestone bluff (limestone quarry) based on the 2010 EIS report.
+The TWRMF and transportation corridors construction programs will require approximately 2.2 million m3 of construction quality limestone partly originating from the limestone bluff (limestone quarry).
 The walls of borrow areas will be stabilized by drilling and blasting, if there are public safety concerns related to the slope of the walls.